Fracking: Veins

 Most mineral vein systems are a result of repeated natural fracturing during periods of relatively high pore fluid pressure.
 The effect of high pore fluid pressure on the formation process of mineral vein systems is particularly evident in "crack-seal" veins, where the vein material is part of a series of discrete fracturing events, and extra vein material is deposited on each occasion.
 One example of long-term repeated natural fracturing is in the effects of seismic activity.
 Stress levels rise and fall episodically, and earthquakes can cause large volumes of connate water to be expelled from fluid-filled fractures.
 This process is referred to as "seismic pumping".

 Dikes

 Minor intrusions in the upper part of the crust, such as dikes, propagate in the form of fluid-filled cracks.
 In such cases, the fluid is magma.
-In sedimentary rocks with a significant water content, fluid at fracture tip will be steam.
+In sedimentary rocks with a significant water content, the fluid at the fracture tip will be steam.